You can use the window.location.href property to get the entire URL of the current page including all the components:

 Let’s have a look at a basic URL structure:

-- protocol - the name of protocol used to access the resource on the Internet.
-(HTTP, HTTPS, FTP, etc)
+- protocol - the name of the protocol used to access the resource on the Internet.
+(HTTP, HTTPS, FTP, etc).

 - hostname - the host that owns the resource.

-- port - a port number used to recognize a specific process to which an Internet or other network message is to be forwarded when it arrives at a server (most HTTP URLs omit the port number).
+- port - the port number used to recognize a process to which an Internet/other network message is forwarded when it arrives at a server (most HTTP URLs omit the port number).

 - pathname - the specific resource in the host that the web client wants to access.

-- query - provides a string of information that the resource can utilize for some purpose (for example, as parameters for a search or as data to be processed).
+- query - presents a string of information that the resource utilizes for some purpose.

-- hash - the anchor portion of a URL, includes the hash sign (#).
+- hash - represents the anchor portion of a URL, including the hash sign (#).

-- window.location.host - to get the hostname and port of the URL
+- window.location.host - gets the hostname and URL's port.

-- window.location.protocol - to get the protocol of the URL in address bar
+- window.location.protocol - gets the URL's protocol in the address bar.

-- window.location.search - to get the query portion of the URL
+- window.location.search - gets the URL's query portion.